Azure/PyRIT/doc/code/setup/default_values.md

+# Default Values

+Default values can be set in code, and this is often done in `PyRITInitializers`.

 ## How Default Values Work

 When an initializer calls `set_default_value`, it registers a default value for a specific class and parameter combination.
 These defaults are stored in a global registry and are automatically applied when classes are instantiated.